chainlink-hackarthon/upgoaled/README.md

-# UpGoaled 🏁
+# Upgoaled 🏁
 An accountability platform to reach your goals and take responsibility for your progress.

 ## introduction
-UpGoaled, a decentralised web application for goal tracking and accomplishment.
+Upgoaled, a decentralised web application for goal tracking and accomplishment.
 On our secure platform, users pledge tokens to set their goals.
 If a goal isn't met, the tokens are forfeited and redistributed amongst the users who successfully achieve their goals.
 This unique gamification adds a competitive edge and fosters collective responsibility.
 Thus, UpGoaled transcends traditional goal-tracking platforms, offering a rewarding ecosystem that motivates users to strive for their objectives, creating a community with aligned incentives and the gamification of activities

 ## Key Features
 1. User Management: Users can create an account and manage their personal goals.